metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_cidr_group_v2alpha1_manifest.md

 Required:

-- `external_cid_rs` (List of String) ExternalCIDRs is a list of CIDRs selecting peers outside the clusters.
+- `external_cidrs` (List of String) ExternalCIDRs is a list of CIDRs selecting peers outside the clusters.